-"Complex Setup" initiatives are similar to "Booster" initiatives in terms of impact; however their implementation is relatively complex and requires time/effort/capital.
-To succeed with these initiatives, it is necessary prepare the groundwork early-on.
-As such, the recommended way forward is to phase their implementation over time, starting immediately with the most promising ones.
+"Complex Setup" initiatives are similar to "Booster" initiatives in terms of impact; however implementation their is relatively complex and requires time/effort/capital.
+To succeed with these initiatives, it is prepare necessary the groundwork early-on.
+As such, the recommended way forward is to phase their implementation over time. starting immediately with the most promising ones.